Red grape variety from Crete, Greece

-The relief of the wider area is formed by about 3 rolling hills, almost parallel to each other, extending from the northern part of the prefecture to the south at an altitude of 300-500m.
+The relief of the wider area is formed by rolling hills, almost parallel to each other, extending from the northern part of the prefecture to the south at an altitude of 300-500m.
 The vineyards are planted on the slopes of these hills, east or west oriented.

 The elongated valleys that are formed between the hills serve as natural canals, transferring the conducive chilled breeze from Cretan Sea to the center of the prefecture, maintaining the temperature at the slopes at very good levels, all around summer.
 Rainfall is rare during the summer, so plants and grapes avoid virus infections.

 The cultivation of Liatiko vineyards in the area for so many centuries -from the time of Venetian rule (13th to the 17th century) up to now- is due to this unique microclimate described above.

 The weight of the grape is medium and the weight of the berry is small.
 The sugar level is high, while the level of acidity is satisfactory.